-But human rights groups have warned more recently of a rise in politically motivated arrests, as well as discrimination directed against the Muslim minority, notably the stateless Rohingya population.
+But human rights groups have warned of a rise in politically motivated arrests as well as discrimination directed against the Muslim minority, notably the stateless Rohingya population.

-Many people still remember the last national election her party contested, in 1990.
-It was widely considered to have won that one, but the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.
+Many people still remember the last national election her party contested, in 1990, which it was widely considered to have won.
+But the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.

-On Tuesday, she told the BBC that she doesn't expect a repeat of 1990.
+On Tuesday, she told the BBC that she doesn’t expect a repeat of 1990 this time around.

-"The times are different.
-The people are different," Suu Kyi said, describing citizens as "very much more alert to what is going on around them."
+“The times are different.
+The people are different,” she said, describing citizens as “very much more alert to what is going on around them.”